Volunteering at PTMSC

 Volunteering with the Marine Science Center is a great way to get involved in your community, meet new people, and take action to help the Salish Sea.
 Whether you’re a retired professor or a novice to marine biology, there’s room for everyone!
 You don’t need a science background; just enthusiasm, passion, and a willingness to try new things.

-Volunteers serve as exhibit guides or “docents” in our Aquarium and Museum, help maintain aquaria and feeding animals, assist with beach walks and education programs, participate in collecting scientific data in our Citizen Science research and monitoring programs, help with public outreach at festivals or the Jefferson County Farmers Market, and more.
+Volunteers serve as exhibit guides or “docents” in our Aquarium and Museum, help maintain aquaria and feeding animals, assist with beach walks and education programs, participate in collecting scientific data in our Citizen Science research and monitoring programs, help with public outreach at festivals and events, and more.
 We also have volunteers that serve on the PTMSC Board or committees, organize and help run our annual “Tides of March” fundraising auction, do photography and videography, and bring their own special skills to our mission.

 Our volunteers are essential to the smooth operation of PTMSC – we couldn’t do the activities we do without their tremendous, dedicated support.
 Their enthusiasm and passion for our mission is what motivates our staff, our programs, and we can’t thank them enough!